-Figure 7: Equivalent circuit of an SMT capacitor mounted on a PCB With chip inductors the main parasitic, in addition to the resistive losses of the inductor, is a parallel capacitance.
-The effect of this is to cause the inductor to become open-circuit resonant at a particular frequency (the self resonant frequency).
-This limits the usefulness of discrete inductors at microwave frequencies.
-It is possible to make use of the open circuit resonance to provide a high impedance, narrow-band bias choke or to provide a rejection notch in a filter.
-However at frequencies above the self resonance the inductor looks more capacitive than inductive and discrete SMT inductors are not often used at microwave frequencies.
-One exception is conical chokes which are used as broadband bias chokes.
-Printed Components Although the metallisation pattern on laminate PCBs is not printed (it is defined photo-lithographically) this term is used to describe components formed using the metallisaton pattern.
+Although the metallisation on laminate PCBs is not printed (it is defined photolithographically) this term is used to describe components formed using the metallisation pattern.
 Shunt open circuit stubs can be used as shunt capacitors, high impedance (narrow) transmission lines can be used in place of series inductors and shunt short-circuit stubs can be used as shunt inductors.
 This approach allows the realisation of filters and matching structures.
-The photograph in Figure 8 shows a low pass filter realised using a combination of discrete capacitors for the shunt elements and high impedance transmission lines for the series inductive elements.
-Openings in the resist layer are evident around the series RF tracks.
+The photograph above left shows a low pass filter realised a combination of discrete using capacitors for the shunt elements and high impedance transmission lines for the series inductive elements.
 The inductive parasitics of the shunt capacitors and associated grounding vias mean that the filter rejection of this structure will degrade at higher frequencies.
 However, this is easily improved by the addition of open circuit stubs.

-Figure 8: Photograph of a mixed lumped-distributed filter Various forms of power splitters and combiners can be realised with printed structures, the ubiquitous Wilkinson divider being one of the most common.
-For broadband quadrature splitters the Lange coupler offers good performance but the required track widths and spacings mean that these are not practical using lamintate PCB processing (they also require cross-overs to link fingers, which add a degree of complexity).
-Branch-line couplers have less demanding feature requirements.
+Various forms of power splitters and combiners can be realised with printed structures, the ubiquitous Wilkinson divider being one of the most common.
+For broadband quadrature splitters the Lange coupler is popular but the required track widths and spacings mean that these are not practical using laminate PCB processing (they also require cross-overs to link fingers, which add a degree of complexity).
+Branch line couplers have less demanding feature requirements.
 They also have lower loss than Lange couplers but cover a more modest bandwidth.
-The photograph in Figure 9 shows a branch-line coupler operating at around 15GHz.
+The photograph above right shows a branch-line coupler operating at around 15GHz.
 The resist coating has been omitted from the RF tracking.
 A radial stub has been used to provide an RF ground for the termination resistor at the isolated port.
 This avoids the additional inductance that would be present if through substrate vias were used to provide the RF ground.

-Figure 9: Photograph of a branch-line coupler Although it is not practical to realise Lange couplers using laminate PCB technology, other edge coupled structures, such as directional power samplers and coupled line filters, can be realised.
-The photograph in Figure 10 shows a coupled line filter realised on a laminate PCB.
+Although it is not practical to realise Lange couplers using laminate PCB technology, other edge coupled structures, such as directional power samplers and coupled line filters, can be realised.
+The photograph below shows a coupled line filter realised on a laminate PCB.
 Other coupled line filters, such as interdigital, comb-line and hairpin, can also be realised.
-However, it is important to understand the line width (and spacing) tolerances that will be achievable in production and to design filters with adequate bandwidth to ensure low pass-band insertion loss with unit to unit production.
+However, it is important to understand the line width tolerances that will be achievable in production and to design filters with adequate bandwidth to ensure low pass-band insertion loss with unit to unit production.
 This means that high rejection close to the pass band is not really practical and other technologies must be considered if this is required.